-Rich layers of vegetables, ground lamb and hearty mashed potatoes will warm you heart and soul.
-This easy shepherd’s pie recipe with ground lamb is an easy to make weeknight dinner anytime!
+Rich layers of vegetables, ground lamb and creamy mashed potatoes will warm you heart and soul.
+This easy shepherd’s pie recipe with ground lamb is an easy way to make week day dinner anytime!

 My hubby is famous for his shepherd’s pie.
 He loves to create the layers of vegetables, ground lamb and rich gravy.
 It’s the only thing he can cook well, but at least he has this, right?
 He and the Frenchman got together one day and decided that they needed to create the perfect shepherd’s pie, with ground lamb to be fully proper and all.

 When shepherd’s pie was first made in Northern England and Scotland in the early 1700’s, they used lamb or mutton (older sheep) for the meat.
 It was a common dish among sheep herders in that area.

 Back then, shepherd’s pie had a pastry crust that topped the meat and vegetables instead of mashed potatoes.

 It actually wasn’t really named until the mid 1800’s and then became known as “Shepherd’s Pie”.
 When you make this dish using lamb, it’s a proper shepherd’s pie recipe.
 When you use any other type of meat; ground beef, turkey, or chicken, it is then properly called “cottage pie.”

 Most of the time, shepherd’s pie has onions, garlic and peas in the casserole.
 Some will replace those with green beans, or add carrots.
 Tater tots have been seen to top this dish, replacing the mashed potatoes as well.
 One of the best things about cooking on the homestead is creating a dish with ingredients you have on hand, that your family will love.